 With a team of twenty on staff, it is vital that the apprentices hired are of the highest caliber.
 Apprentices go through a six-month training process to learn how to make the smallest-sized globe.
 As each new globe takes an additional three months of training (due to the process of weighting and stretching the paper differently); the only way to perfect the trade is through repetition.

-No day at the studio is alike… projects differ and each globe is at a different stage of completion.
+No 2 days at the studio are alike… projects differ and each globe is at a different stage of completion.

 The best part… there is no denying that these globes will become family heirlooms, and passed down for generations to come!